User-Defined Literals Basics

 static_assert(id1 != id2);

-}In embedded systems, this can be used to implement efficient event IDs, message type identifiers, and more—strings are converted to integers at compile time, with zero runtime overhead.
+}This can be used in embedded systems to implement efficient event IDs, message type identifiers, and more—strings are converted to integers at compile time with zero runtime overhead.

 Raw Integer Literals

-Integer literals also have a raw form that receives a const char*, letting us handle formats not natively supported by the compiler:
+Integer literals also have a raw form that accepts a const char*, allowing us to handle formats not natively supported by the compiler:

 #include <cstdint>